Roman Berezovsky: International career

 Roman has participated in 79 international matches since his debut in home 1998 FIFA World Cup qualification match against Portugal on 31 August 1996.
 He is considered as the best Armenian goalkeeper ever.
 Berezovsky holds the record of second most capped player of the Armenia national team, after former captain Sargis Hovsepyan.
 He was controversially given a red card during a decisive UEFA Euro 2012 qualifying game against Ireland.
 Spanish referee Eduardo Iturralde González, who resigned after the match, penalized Berezovsky for handball, although replays clearly showed his hands never touched the ball.
 The FFA filed protest over the bad call, but were denied.
 Berezovsky's undeserved removal had been the factor that cost Armenia the game.
 He was named the new captain for the national team on 12 October 2012 and first played as captain for a 2014 FIFA World Cup qualification match against Italy after Hovsepyan had previously retired.

 Coaching career

 On 19 June 2019, he left FC Dynamo Moscow after 11 years spent at the club and joined PFC Sochi as a goalkeepers coach under the manager (and former teammate) Aleksandr Tochilin in Sochi's first ever Russian Premier League season.
 On 20 November 2019, Tochilin was dismissed for poor results and Berezovsky was appointed caretaker manager.
 The new permanent manager Vladimir Fedotov was appointed by Sochi on 8 December.

 Pyunik

 On 8 January 2020, Berezovsky was announced as the new manager of Armenian Premier League club FC Pyunik.
 Just over 7-months later, 13 July 2020, Berezovsky left the club by mutual consent.

+Noah

+On 25 October 2023, it was announced that he has joined Armenian Premier League club FC Noah as a goalkeeper coach.